Matt McNamara

-Matthew McNamara (born 16 July 1996) is an America soccer player who plays as a defender for Rio Branco-ES.
+Matthew McNamara (born 16 July 1996) is an American soccer player who plays as a defender for Rio Branco-ES.

 Career

 Before the second half of 2019–20, McNamara signed for Albanian side Turbina, where he made 3 league appearances and scored 1 goal.
-On 1 February 2020, he debuted for Turbina during a 1–2 loss to Devolli.
-On 29 February 2020, McNamara scored his first goal for Turbina during a 1–5 loss to Pogradeci.
+On 1 February 2020, he debuted for Turbina during a 2–1 loss to Devolli.
+On 29 February 2020, McNamara scored his first goal for Turbina during a 5–1 loss to Pogradeci.

 In 2020, he signed for Jarabacoa in the Dominican Republic.
 Before the 2022 season, McNamara signed for Brazilian club Rio Branco-ES.